 The Research Council's organisation

-The Research Council of Norway comprises of four research divisions, one division for administrative affairs and an executive staff organised directly under the Director General.
+The Research Council of Norway comprises of four research divisions, one division for administrative affairs and an executive staff organised directly under the Chief Executive.
 The Research Council has some 400 employees.

-The Director General’s executive staff is responsible for coordinating activities relating to budget planning, annual reports, statistics, strategic initiatives, international cooperation and media contact.
+The Chief Executive's staff is responsible for coordinating activities relating to budget planning, annual reports, statistics, strategic initiatives, international cooperation and media contact.

 The International Office

-The International Office is part of the Director General's staff and works to promote greater international research cooperation and to further develop Norway’s international research policy.
+The International Office is part of the Chief Executive's staff and works to promote greater international research cooperation and to further develop Norway’s international research policy.
 The international affairs staff is also responsible for much of the Research Council's contact with other international research organisations and institutions.

 The Executive Board and Division Research Boards